solrcloudpy/solrcloudpy/README.rst

 * Centralized index management
 * Near-realtime search

-It is compatible with versions 4.6 up to 6.0.
+Version 4.x is compatible with all supported versions of SolrCloud.
+For older versions, you should consider using 3.x, which supports versions 4 through 6.
 The API is meant to be close to pymongo's API, where one can access collections and databases as simple attributes or dictionary keys.

 As of 2016, this library is maintained by the Solrcloudpy community.